Yuhan-Fei/Yuhan-Fei.github.io/_pages/about.md

 Research Interests
 ======
 <p align="justify" >
-Dr. Fei has an interdisciplinary background spanning computer science, bioinformatics, and biology.
+Dr. Fei has an interdisciplinary education background spanning <b>Computer Science and Technology</b>, <b>Bioinformatics</b>, and <b>Biology</b>.
 His research lies at the intersection of artificial intelligence and biomedicine.
-He integrates computational (dry-lab) and experimental (wet-lab) approaches to develop AI-driven frameworks for drug discovery and validation, aiming to accelerate the discovery and functional characterization of novel therapeutics for cancer and other diseases.
-His research primarily focuses on the following four directions:
+He combines computational (dry-lab) and experimental (wet-lab) approaches to develop AI-based methods for drug discovery and validation, aiming to accelerate the discovery and functional characterization of novel therapeutics for cancer and other diseases.
+His research primarily focuses on the following directions:
 </p>
 1. Discovery of RNA-targeting small molecules
 2. Optimization of mRNA vaccines